what do we talk about when we talk about luxury? | read | i-D

 Fashion and luxury: are they the same?
 So often, the words are used as if they are interchangeable, as if it's now assumed that they are driven by the same urges, by the same people, to create with the same goal for the same audience.

 To me, it's clear that fashion and luxury are separate entities that often overlap.
-Remember the Venn diagrams you were taught in maths?
-In this luxury house era, sometimes the intersection between the two is so big, it's like luxury and fashion have merged.
+Remember the Venn diagrams you were taught in math?
+In this luxury house era, sometimes the intersection between the two is so big, it's as if luxury and fashion have merged.
 They have not.
-To believe otherwise is not just lazy thinking.
-In terms of creativity, especially for the young, even more so for the underprivileged or discriminated against, it can be deeply damaging.
+It can be deeply damaging in terms of creativity, especially for the young, and even more so for the underprivileged or discriminated against.

 This current luxury era started in the mid-90s, when conglomerate brands started to hire radical fashion designers — first John Galliano at Givenchy, and then his replacement, the late Alexander McQueen.
 It was around this time that Tom Ford turned luxury brand Gucci into a fashion powerhouse, and Miuccia Prada staged her ground-breaking spring/summer 96 show of purposefully drab prints, challenging notions of what defined luxury itself.